Patching & the DMX Map

 Setup Fixtures Screen

-Add Manually - Moves all fixtures on the Setup Fixtures screen to the Unpatched panel, where they can be patched one by one, either by dragging and dropping them onto the DMX map, or by choosing “Edit” from the fixture’s three dots menu and selecting a connection and starting address on the Fixture Details panel.
+Add Manually - Moves all fixtures on the Setup Fixtures screen to the Unpatched panel, where they can either by patched one by one by dragging and dropping onto the DMX Map, or by using 'Multi Edit' from the action bar at a later time.